-The great French philosopher René Descartes died in Stockholm, as a consequence of the insistence of young Swedish Queen Christina that he visit her, a bit against his will.
+The great French philosopher René Descartes died in Stockholm, as a consequence of the insistence of young Swedish Queen Kristina that he visit her, a bit against his will.
 Once there, they didn’t see each other much.
-Although Christina’s philosophical interest was genuine enough, he was more or less there in a decorative function, as an honorific presence to adorn Christina’s ambitious project of creating an Academy that would put Sweden’s intellectual elite on the European map.
+Although Kristina’s philosophical interest was genuine enough, he was more or less there in a decorative function, as an honorific presence to adorn Christina’s ambitious project of creating an Academy that would put Sweden’s intellectual elite on the European map.
 But in the chilly palace he caught a flu that deteriorated into pneumonia, and he passed away.
 He left Western thought with a burden and a treasure.
 The burden: a misconstrued dualistic tradition that he really cannot be blamed for.
 The treasure: a decisive advance in rational thought that, precisely, did not excise the body; nor religion for that matter, as later Enlightenment thought would carry it on.
 The dialectical relationship between reason and a certain kind of madness was not enough recognized.

-Both Christina and Descartes caused a lot of waves during their lifetime.
+Both Kristina and Descartes caused a lot of waves during their lifetime.
 They both had a rather tough beginning in life.
 Christina became a queen at age 5, after her father’s death on the battlefield, with a mother in desolate mourning for the rest of her life, who didn’t care much for the daughter who should have been a son.
 René lost his mother at age 1 and barely saw his father, who was too busy pursuing his career elsewhere.
 These childhood situations of orphan-like loneliness predict adult turmoil.
 And so it happened.
 For more about the content, see Reasonable Doubt

 Concept of the work